Manju-05/Manju-05/README.md

 ### 🧑‍💼 About Me

 - 🎓 Pursuing **B.Tech in Computer Science (AI & ML)** from **RGM Group of Institutions**
-- 🧪 Former **Java Developer Trainee** at MNP Software Solutions Pvt.
+- 🧪 **Java Developer Trainee** at MNP Software Solutions Pvt.
 Ltd.
-- 🔧 Worked hands-on with **Arduino**, sensors, and built automation projects
+- 🔧 Hands-on with **Arduino**, sensors, and built automation projects
 - 🏆 Completed **100-day CodeChef streak** with **Diamond badge** (200+ problems solved)
 - 🚀 Core Member of **AI Club** in my college to foster real AI innovations
 - 🌐 Built multiple web projects including **Netflix Clone**, **NGO Website**, and more
-- 🖥️ Previously completed diploma in Computer Science at AVR & SVR Engineering College
+- 🖥️ completed diploma in Computer Science at AVR & SVR Engineering College

 ---